coin-or/SYMPHONY/README.md

 ## BUILDING from source

-The quick start assumes you are in a bash shell.
+These quick start instructions assumes you are in a bash shell.

 ### Using `coinbrew`

-To build SYMPHONY from source, obtain the `coinbrew` script, do
+To download and build SYMPHONY from source, execute the following on the command line.
 ```
 wget https://raw.githubusercontent.com/coin-or/coinbrew/master/coinbrew
 chmod u+x coinbrew